ThuHtetSan12/smart-door-fingerprint/README.md

-# smart-door-fingerprint
+#Project Overview

-This project is a school project for Fundamentals of Internet of Things module.
-This project is written by Arduino IDE in C++ language.
+This repository contains a school project developed for the Fundamentals of Internet of Things module.
+The project utilizes Arduino IDE and is primarily written in C++.